 Collected refill packs

-To date, Kao employees and local communities have collected around 250,000 used refill packs, which amounts to roughly 4.5 tons.
+As of March 2020, Kao employees and local communities have collected around 450,000 used refill packs, which amounts to roughly 8.2 tons.
 They were recycled into Okaeri Blocks and then given to the communities that collected the packs.
-The blocks are then turned into station benches or used in community planning workshops.
+The blocks are then turned into library benches or used in community planning workshops.

 Children building the cities of the future with Okaeri Blocks

 To help solve the global problem of plastic waste, Kao aims to share the knowledge it has gained from this RecyCreation proof-of-concept testing worldwide.
-We are also committed to furthering the development of refill packs made from easier to recycle materials and designs.
+We are also committed to furthering the development of refill packs made using easier-to-recycle materials and designs, and to the development and use of recyclable plastics.

 \ Look here! /